 Assisted BDPAC in their role as advisors to the Authority, the CALFED Program, and the implementing agencies.
-Supported nine subcommittees, which assist the BDPAC by focusing on individual Program areas and elements: Delta Levees and Habitat, Drinking Water, Ecosystem Restoration, Environmental Justice, Steering Committee, Watershed, Water Supply, Water Use Efficiency, and Working Landscapes.
+Supported 5 meetings of the overall nine subcommittees, which assist the BDPAC by focusing on individual Program areas and elements: Delta Levees and Habitat, Drinking Water, Ecosystem Restoration, Environmental Justice, Steering Committee, Watershed, Water Supply, Water Use Efficiency, and Working Landscapes.